Phil Gormley: Police career

+Later career

 In October 2018, Gormley was appointed HM Inspector of Constabulary and HM Inspector of Fire & Rescue Services for the Northern Region.
+After two years he stepped down, and he has been chief executive of East Anglia's Children's Hospices since 2020.

 Honours

 In the 2013 New Year Honours, Gormley was awarded the Queen's Police Medal (QPM) in recognition of his service as Chief Constable of Norfolk Police.

 Charitable Work

 As of 2020, Gormley has undertaken the role of Chief Executive of EACH (East Anglia's Children's Hospices).
-He led the charity through financial struggle during the 2020 Covid-19 pandemic, which resulted in temporary charity shop closure and cancellation of fundraising events.
+He led the charity through financial struggle during the 2020 COVID-19 pandemic, which resulted in temporary charity shop closure and cancellation of fundraising events.

 Personal life

 Gormley has resided in Norfolk, England since 2010.